 Around 5-6 full skiing days but it depends on how aggressive you ski and the construction of your boot liners.

 Wide Ski Boots For Women

-Not all women will benefit from a women's specific ski (as it depends on your individual body structure), but many women’s will.
-More on the differences between men and women's ski boots at the bottom of this page.
+Not all women will benefit from a women's specific ski (as it depends on your individual body structure), but many women will.
+More on the differences between men's and women's ski boots are at the bottom of this page.

 That's a wrap.
 I hope you've narrowed it down to the best wide ski boot for your level of skiing.
 Be sure you're picking a boot with the right flex and within a width range that matches closest to your foot shape.

 Comment below if you have any questions, and if you want to check out my other reviews or skiing tips feel free to browse.

 - Wear thin & dry ski socks!

 - Don’t over-tighten your lower buckles; cuts circulation

 - Wear the correct size ski boots - not too big or too small!

 - Don’t clench your feet - reduced blood flow.